 Caring for children is very different from caring for adults as I feel very involved and responsible.
 The family I’m supporting at the moment have never had carers before and the parents are still getting used to having me around, so I feel like I’m walking on a journey with them.

 It’s a very difficult time for them but I feel like I’m helping and can see the difference it makes to them.
-That satisfaction of helping somebody, and knowing you’re doing something for somebody when they’re going through a difficult time, makes it all worth it.
+That satisfaction of helping somebody and knowing you’re doing something for somebody when they’re going through a difficult time, makes it all worth it.

-What was your experience of the recruitment process with Voyage Care?
+Describe your recruitment experience with Voyage Care?